 Focus on being intentional

 In addition to being value conscious it is also important to be intentional.
 In addition to always trying to find the cheapest prices in the inverse being cheap sometimes can mean being lured by the cheapest price.
+This called spending and living with intention.

 So for example if your shopping in a store and see something on clearance.
 Its a great deal.
 And even though you don’t need it at the moment it is so difficult to pass up and you know you will need it eventually.
 And don’t want to have to pay full price.